 The NHS offers hearing screening for all newborn babies in their first few weeks.
 Early diagnosis increases their chances of good communication and language development.

-Some people with ASDs have sensory processing difficulties.
-If you or the person you are caring for is sensitive to noise, arrange a hearing test through your GP.
+Some autistic people have sensory processing difficulties.
+If you or the person you are care for or support is sensitive to noise, arrange a hearing test through your GP.

 Find out more about deafness, hearing loss and hearing impairment from Action on Hearing Loss (0808 808 0123).

 Down's syndrome is a lifelong condition that causes delays in learning and development.
 It cannot be cured, but people with the condition can be supported to live a happy and independent life.

 Most parents find out that their baby has Down's syndrome soon after their birth.
 It occurs because some babies' cells contain an extra chromosome 21.